umwics/wics-site-old/README.md

 ```sh
 $ gem install bundler
 ```
->You might see a warning that looks like so:
+>**Note**: You might see a warning that looks like so:
 ```
 WARNING:  You don't have /homedir/.gem/ruby/2.5.0/bin in your PATH,
           gem executables will not run.
 ```
-If so, run this command, replacing the path with the exact path found in the warning message:
+**If so**: run this command, replacing the path with the exact path found in the warning message:
 ```sh
 $ export PATH=$PATH:/homedir/.gem/ruby/2.5.0/bin
 ```